strongloop-community/loopback-sdk-android/docs/GettingStarted.md

 From your usual projects directory:

- 1. Download the LoopBack Guide Application to your local machine from [GitHub](https://github.com/strongloop/loopback-android-getting-started).
+ 1. Download the LoopBack guide application to your local machine from [GitHub](https://github.com/strongloop/loopback-android-getting-started).

     ```sh
     git clone git@github.com:strongloop/loopback-android-getting-started.git
     ```

- 1. Open ADT Eclipse
+ 1. Open ADT Eclipse.

- 1. Import the Loopback Guide Application to your workspace
+ 1. Import the Loopback Guide Application to your workspace.

  1. Start the Application.
-Each tab (fragment) shows a different way how to interact with the LoopBack server.
+Each tab (fragment) shows a different way to interact with the LoopBack server.
     Look at source code of fragments to see implementation details.

-### DIY: Get started with the LoopBack SDK
+### Getting started with the LoopBack SDK

-If you are creating a new Android application or want to integrate an existing application with LoopBack you'll want to use the LoopBack SDK directly independent of the Guide Application.
+If you are creating a new Android application or want to integrate an existing application with LoopBack, you'll want to use the LoopBack SDK independently of the guide application.

  1. Open the ADT project you want to use with LoopBack, or create a new one.

- 1. Open the SDKs folder of the distro:
+ 1. Open the SDKs folder of the distribution:

     ```sh
     open /usr/local/share/strongloop-node/strongloop/sdks/loopback-android-sdk
     ```

- 1. Drag all files and folder from the new Finder window into `libs` folder of your ADT application.
+ 1. Drag all files and folders from the new Finder window into `libs` folder of your ADT application.

- 1. Somewhere, we're going to need an Adapter to tell the SDK where to find our
+ 1. Somewhere, we're going to need an adapter to tell the SDK where to find our
  server:

     ```java